martin-arvidsson/InterpretableWordEmbeddings/README.md

 ### Cloning repo and loading functions

-To use the code, clone the repo, and load all the functions from the repository:
+To use the code, clone the repo, set it as your working directory, i.e. by setwd(), and load the functions of the repository:

 ```
-source('.../src/data.R')
+source('src/data.R')
-source('.../src/init.R')
+source('src/init.R')
-source('.../src/utils.R')
+source('src/utils.R')
-source('.../src/model.R')
+source('src/model.R')
 ```

 ### Toy example